Neely's Landing--The Rise and Fall of a Mississippi River Town

 Why the school closed is a mystery at this point.
 It could have been that a number of quarry workers had moved away to find work elsewhere, taking their children with them.
 It could have been that economic stress forced the school's closing.
 Local folks say all the shacks, the "colored" church, and the "colored" school might have been removed to make room for the expanding quarry.
 Whatever the reason for the school's closing, the black school provided a public service to local children.

 The quarries, post office, and stockyard at Neely's were only a part of this once-vibrant little town.
 Above all these things, the Mississippi River remained the most essential ingredient in this community mix.
 Ivy and Davie McClain would fish with hoop nets in the river and haul in catfish almost half their size.
-Harvey Burnett was said to have caught a 106-pund catfish in 1916.
+Harvey Burnett was said to have caught a 106-pound catfish in 1916.
 Bill Craiglow reported the Kimbel brothers from Illinois, Jack Meisner, Bern Starett, and the McClain brothers all ran fishing nets or lines:

 "They'd take their boat, and kept nothing but wooden boats and wooden oar locks.
 They leathered the oar locks and the oars.
 You could hear them talk, but you couldn't hear that boat nowhere, you know, for noise."
-The fisherman would take their catch and clean it on one of the docks floating in the river, and then sell the fish by the pound to local residents.
+The fishermen would take their catch and clean it on one of the docks floating in the river, and then sell the fish by the pound to local residents.

 Some Neely's residents also worked on the river tending navigation lights.
-Long before battery-powered beacons became a necessity or solar-power became the standard, fisherman like the McClains would maintain kerosene lamps on both sides of the river.
+Long before battery-powered beacons became a necessity or solar-power became the standard, fishermen like the McClains would maintain kerosene lamps on both sides of the river.
 The job required polishing the lens, refueling the lamp and trimming the wick.
 These lamps could burn continually for 72 hours.

 The Mississippi River, however, sometimes failed to offer a tranquil self to fishermen and travelers.
 Floods were not uncommon at Neely's before the 1940s, but the severity of those floods was much less, mainly because there were fewer levees in place on the Illinois side of the river.
 Before a levee system was created and when the river would rise, the water spread over hundreds of acres of Illinois farmland.
 One major flood that happened at Neely's prior to the 1940s was the Flood of 1927.